 Cat traps are available for residents experiencing problems with wandering or nuisance cats on private property at no charge.
 Wait time for traps is dependent upon demand.
-To arrange hire of a cat trap contact Council on (07) 3205 0555.
+To arrange hire of a cat trap contact Council.

 Terms and conditions of hire

-- Hirer is obliged to accept responsibility for the welfare of the cat/s whilst in their possession and ensure that the cat/s are not ill-treated
+- The hirer is obliged to accept responsibility for the welfare of the cat/s whilst in their possession or during transport to the Dakabin RSPCA.

 - placed in a shaded sheltered area and food and water provided